-- 4.1.1 If the connection process identifies non-compliant assets with respect to the HTR or PNR and the Connection Applicant has reasonable grounds to seek amendment to their compliance requirements, the Connection Applicant can apply to the Host NSP for an exemption under Rule 64 or alternatively apply for Connection Point Compliance measures in accordance with Subchapter 9.3 of the Rules and section 4 of this Procedure. - 4.1.2 "Connection point compliance" means an arrangement in which equipment is found to be non-compliant with the PNR or HTR through the Host NSP connection assessment process is permitted to connect to the NWIS, because the equipment's controller or the Host NSP, or both, implement measures (CPC Measures) which have been agreed between the equipment controller, the Host NSP and the ISO to ensure that the facility as a whole complies with the PNR and HTR at its connection point, despite the non-compliance of the equipment.
+- 4.1.1 If the connection process identifies non-compliant assets with respect to the HTR or PNR and the Connection Applicant has reasonable grounds to seek amendment to their compliance requirements, the Connection Applicant can apply to the Host NSP for an exemption under Rule 64 or alternatively apply for Connection Point Compliance measures in accordance with Subchapter 9.3 {Compliance at Connection Point} of the Rules and chapter 4 of this Procedure. - 4.1.2 "Connection Point Compliance" means an arrangement in which Equipment which is assessed under Subchapter 9.2 {Access and Connection} to include one or more Non-Compliant Components is nonetheless permitted to Connect to the NWIS, because the Equipment's Controller or the Host NSP, or both, implement measures which have been agreed between the Controller, the ISO and the Host NSP to ensure that the facility as a whole complies with these Rules at its Connection Point, despite the non-compliance of the component.

-4.2 CPC measures
+4.2 CPC Measures